 The programme is being delivered via funding rounds with approximately £3 million allocated to Round 8.
 The first seven rounds of funding have benefited 414 projects.
 Initial decisions on applications received for Round 8 were made in February 2016.

 We are currently developing our new strategy to support grassroots sport for 2016-2021.
 As such, we are considering the future of the Protecting Playing Fields programme and a decision on whether there will be another programme round will be made as part of the new strategy.
 We are committed to creating more opportunities to participate in sport through improving and creating new facilities.
 If another funding round is agreed, an announcement will be made on this page.

-Sport England now requires a legal charge (or restriction on title for local authorities) over the land as a form of security on the investment on successful projects BEFORE work starts on site.
+Sport England requires a legal charge (or restriction on title for local authorities) over the playing pitch land as a form of security for 25 years on the investment on successful projects BEFORE work starts on site.